Four Major Rivers Project: Impact on economic growth

 In the case of the Four Rivers project, it was considered that it was difficult to give a high score on efficiency and economic growth because it was not clear about job creation and economic inducement effects.
 Also in terms of equity among the income classes, it was evaluated as a project that excluded the interests of small farmers.
 It was more concentrated to leisure activities for people who are higher than middle class and the profit structure of large construction companies, rather than the job creation of the ordinary people.

-Not Perfectly Finished
+Inaccurate claims

-There is a suspicion that only 1% of the jobs required to finish the project were new jobs created by the planners, thus casting Lee's insistence that the project would ease recession pressure in Korea as inaccurate.
-Also, according to government's report, it turned out that the project created 88,400 jobs, far less than they first expected.
+There are suspicions that only 1% of the jobs required to finish the project were new jobs created by the planners, thus casting Lee's insistence that the project would ease recession pressure in Korea as inaccurate.
+Also, according to the government's report, it turned out that the project created 88,400 jobs, far less than they first expected.